Angular leaf spot is a common bacterial disease of Goldsturm coneflower (Rudbeckia fulgida var. sullivantii 'Goldsturm')

 2. Provide good air circulation and avoid overhead watering.
 Keeping the leaves dry helps prevent movement of the fungi or bacteria by not watering overhead.
 If irrigation is necessary, use soaker hoses or at least water early in the day so the foliage can dry before nightfall.

 3. Apply chemical protectants.
 Septoria leaf spot can be controlled with fungicides containing chlorothalonil or copper.
-Angular leaf spot can be controlled by applying a copper-based fungicide such as Bordeaux mixture as needed starting in early spring.
-Kocide is also effective.
+Angular leaf spot can be controlled by applying a copper-based fungicide as needed starting in early spring.
 Apply at the first signs of disease to protect healthy yet unaffected foliage.

 Organic Strategies